Do you know who is the world’s best teacher?

 – by Jeanie Iberlin

 Cultivating Mindfulness in The Classroom by Jeanie Iberlin — Schools and Colleges are not only places from where we attain knowledge, but they also help in carving our personalities so that we are socially and emotionally well off too.
 So, this particular book by Jeanie Iberlin discusses the step-by-step process of how to initiate mindfulness in the classrooms.
-Practising mindfulness has various benefits like positive self-concept, emotional control, stress reduction, attention, and positive interactions.
+Practicing mindfulness has various benefits like positive self-concept, emotional control, stress reduction, attention, and positive interactions.

 – by Beers and Robert E. Probst